Our Top 10 Mountain Bike Trails Around The World

 It’s not only the Andalucían food that’ll have you drooling, the riding is more than a match for the local cuisine.
 Deep in the Sierra Nevada, ‘Flowtastic’ branches out from the highest village on mainland Spain, Trevelez, which is famed for its tasty ‘jamones’.
 A climb out of Trevelez on the popular GR-7 walking route allows us to reach close to 11kms of pure, unbridled fun.
 If the air is clear you may even see the coast of Morocco on the horizon!
 A smooth and dusty fairground ride through the southern Spanish countryside, a feeling that is nothing short of pure joy on two wheels which takes you right to your accommodation for the evening on an organic farm where olives, grapes, and almonds grow in abundance.

-Narrowing down our favourite trails into a Top 10 was both hard and easy at the same time.
-We’ve had the privilege to ride fantastic trails in so many remarkable destinations, but a truly great trail is one you’ll come back to again and again in your mind.
+Narrowing down our Top 10 mountain bike trails was both hard and easy at the same time.
+We’ve had the privilege to ride fantastic trails in so many remarkable destinations, but a truly great MTB trail is one you’ll come back to again and again in your mind.